Request a 30-minute demo

 Column-level data lineage enables data users to quickly trace dependencies between tables, columns, and other data products such as BI dashboards and ML models.
 Understanding the flows of data on such a granular level massively simplifies the change management process, helps avoid breaking things for downstream data users, and speeds up incident resolution:

-Tracking metrics and alerting on anomalies regularly helps detect and address issues early.
+Monitors helps detect unexpected changes and address issues early.
 Datafold can track any SQL-defined metric with an ML model that learns the typical behavior (even if it's very noisy) of the metric and alerts relevant stakeholders over email, Slack, PagerDuty, or other channels.
-Using metric alerting, data teams can easily detect issues such as an abnormal number of rows appended to a dataset or an increase in NULL values in an important column.
+Using one of our four monitor types, data teams can easily detect issues such as an abnormal number of rows appended to a dataset or an increase in NULL values in an important column.

 No matter how advanced and sophisticated a machine learning model is, its effectiveness and accuracy are highly dependent on the quality of input data.
 In this article by Harvard Business Review, Thomas Redman acknowledges how bad data can affect your machine learning tools and make them useless.
 Monitoring the quality of input data in conjunction with the model performance becomes and integral part of deploying any production ML system.